jakovid/Portfolio-06-Weather-App/README.md

 The app will be fleshed out further in the future.

 Future features will include updating time, date, and percipitaton, as well as some more advanced information.

+The UI will also receive a major overhaul.